DennisSchwefelbauer/DaichiiCodeGenerator/README.md

 ---

-You can generate the Radiocode for Fiat Daichii Radios with this Tool.
+With this tool you can generate the radio code for Fiat Daichii radios.

-Simply put the last 4 Numbers of the Serialnumber into the 4 Fields and press "Generieren".
+Simply enter the last 4 digits of the serial number in the 4 fields and press "Generiern".

 Tested with the following Vehicles:
 * Fiat Qubo